-Beta-lactam antimicrobials, including cephalosporins, are the mainstay of surgical antimicrobial prophylaxis and are also the most commonly implicated drugs when allergic reactions occur.
-Patients should be carefully questioned about their history of antimicrobial allergies to determine whether a true allergy exists before selection of agents for prophylaxis.
-Alternatives to beta-lactam antimicrobials are based mainly on the antimicrobial activity profiles against predominant procedure-specific organisms and available clinical data.
+Patients with antibiotic allergies should be carefully questioned about their history to determine whether a true allergy exists before selection of agents for prophylaxis.
+Alternatives to cephalosporins are based mainly on the antimicrobial activity profiles against predominant procedure-specific organisms and available clinical data.
 Refer to procedure-specific recommendations for patients with a severe beta-lactam allergy.

-Severe penicillin allergy definition:
+Severe allergy definition:

-- Includes Ig-E mediated reactions (anaphylaxis, urticaria, bronchospasm, angioedema) and exfoliative dermatitis (Stevens-Johnson syndrome, toxic epidermal necrolysis) - These patients should not receive a beta-lactam for surgical prophylaxis
+- Includes Ig-E mediated reactions (anaphylaxis, urticaria, bronchospasm, angioedema) and exfoliative dermatitis (Stevens-Johnson syndrome, toxic epidermal necrolysis) - In the presence of antimicrobial allergies, guidance on alternatives are provided in the order sets - These patients should generally not receive a beta-lactam from the same class for surgical prophylaxis

-Non-severe penicillin allergy:
+Non-severe allergy:

-- Includes rash and other non-allergic reactions such as GI intolerance - These patients can safely receive a cephalosporin for surgical prophylaxis
+- Includes rash and other non-allergic reactions such as GI intolerance - These patients can safely receive a beta-lactam for surgical prophylaxis